MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ---
 # Jekyll

+## Purpose

+Running Jekyll in as container executable is useful for development across operatings and also means you don't have to worry about getting Ruby installed and setup.
+This makes it easier for other developers to use your project.
+You can also use these commands in a CI flow if you want, which is actually where initially found one of the commands.

+## Notes

-Note that using a `Dockerfile` file and docker compose might be lighter to do.
+Note that using a `Dockerfile` file and docker compose (with volumes) might be lighter to do than using the Jekyll container executable approach below.
 Maybe with `make` too.
-But here are low-level commands.
+But below are low-level commands.

 Steps are based on an [article](https://ddewaele.github.io/running-jekyll-in-docker/), though that is similar what is in the Jekyll docker [docs](https://github.com/envygeeks/jekyll-docker#readme).